wazo-platform/wazo-acceptance/README.md

 ### linphone

-To see linphone ouput, use behave flag `--no-capture`
+To see linphone ouput, use behave flag `--no-capture` and `--no-color`

 To inspect or send command to linphone: